jarokaz/mlops-labs/workshops/kfp-caip-sklearn/lab-03-kfp-cicd/README.md

 ## Lab instructions

-The lab instructions are in the `kfp-cicd.ipynb` notebook.
+The lab instructions are in the `lab-03.ipynb` notebook.